Message from the Director

 CSS to Hide Title

-A Message from Dr. Michael E. Compton, Director of the School of Agriculture
+A Message from the director, Dr. Rami Reddy, School of Agriculture

-All of our programs offer outstanding leadership and experiential learning opportunities such as service learning, faculty-led international study, applied research, and internships with our industry and government partners.
-We support a variety of student organizations and judging teams that compete against their peers at other universities.
-We recognize that participation in these experiences encourages learning beyond the classroom, helping students develop and hone their leadership skills, build lasting relationships, and improve their ability to compete for professional career positions.
+SOA programs offer outstanding leadership and experiential learning opportunities such as service learning, undergraduate student research, faculty-led international study experiences, and internships within agricultural industry and government.
+We have 25 student organizations and judging/competition teams that will help enrich students’ college experience.
+We recognize that participation in extra-curricular activities encourages learning beyond the classroom and helps student to develop and hone leadership skills, build lasting relationships, and compete for professional career positions.

 A strong internship program, alumni network and industry connections are keys to our successful graduate placement.
 We feel very proud when we hear about our alumni who are doing great things and serving the agribusiness industry well.